Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

      - Certain objects require an action to use (e.g. Potion of Healing).
      - Using two objects requires the action and the free action.
 3. Bonus action (single)
+   - Attack with a light melee weapon if you attacked with another on your action (don't add a positive ability modifier to the second damage roll)
+   - Another bonus action given by an ability, spell, etc
 4. Free actions
    - Communicate through brief sounds/gestures
    - Interact with a single object or feature of the environment (open a door, draw your weapon)